 With a core infrastructure at Cincinnati Children’s and regional and national partnerships to enhance spread and translation into practice and policy, this center is focused on achieving significant innovations in patient safety, comparative effectiveness research and improvements in care.

-Four projects are planned for the upcoming funding cycle:
+Four projects are under way in the current funding cycle:

 The Cincinnati Children’s CERTs makes use of Learning Networks (multisite collaborations of patients / families, clinicians and researchers) as the innovation engines and laboratories that can help standardize care so that new approaches can be evaluated effectively and efficiently to improve therapeutic care and health outcomes for children.
 The Cincinnati Children’s CERTs also engages in activities that explore planned experimentation in complex health systems and the ethics and data sharing policies needed to enable large registry studies.
 Carole Lannon, MD, MPH, is the principal investigator.

-For additional information, contact CERTs project manager Katie Clarke-Myers.
+For additional information, contact CERTs project manager Christina Bennett Farrell, MPH.